-Originally from Portaferry and Strangford she is a Fulbright scholar and graduate of Winchester Achool of Art.
+Originally from Portaferry and Strangford she is a Fulbright scholar and graduate of Winchester School of Art.

 Bronagh is a co-founder of the Hydrangea project a Belfast — a Chicago collaboration which uses contemporary art underpinned with art therapy to act as a healing mechanism.
-Her book 'Belfast City of Light: Looking and Listening to Belfast Come with Me' is based on her experience as a non-churchgoer attending every church in Belfast for a service during 2019.
+Her book 'Belfast City of Light: Looking and Listening to Belfast Come with Me' is based on her experience as a non-churchgoer attending every church in Belfast for a service over a ten year period.